Basic Emergency Kit

 Building Your Emergency Kit

-On the government website, there is mention of pre-fab kits out there available for purchase.
-I’ve seen one and it had pouches of water in it.
-It’s not dumb, it’s actually quite genius.
-For the company that is because someone is making a killing selling inexpensive water for a premium.
-There’s not even enough in it to make a Kraft dinner so what happens when that water runs out?
-What should be in there is a portable water filter like the Grayl Geopress that can make hundreds of liters of water.
-Water that you don’t need to store and more importantly carry with you!
-This pack also had dollar store grade polypropylene rope amongst a number of other useless items.
+On the government website, there is mention of pre-fab emergency kits available for purchase.
+I’ve seen one, and it had pouches of water in it.
+It’s not dumb it’s quite genius, for the company that is!
+Someone is making a killing selling inexpensive water for a premium.
+There’s not enough water to make a Kraft dinner, so what happens when that water runs out?
+What should be in there is a portable water filter like the Grayl Geopress that can make hundreds of litres of water.
+Water that you don’t need to store and, more importantly, carry with you!
+This pack also had dollar store-grade polypropylene rope, amongst several other useless items.

 Grayl Geopress

-If you’ve read this far, you probably absorbed a good 4,000 words already.
-That also means your very serious about this.
-So take that seriousness and actually do something about it by taking actionable steps to prepare and secure your family’s future.
-What that means is do your research and build a real emergency kit, your own!
-A good starting point is our survival pack post and in it you’ll find several links to the very products we use here.
+If you’ve read this far, you probably absorbed 4,000 words already.
+That also means you are very serious about this.
+So take that seriousness and do something about it by taking actionable steps to prepare and secure your family’s future.
+What that means – do your research and build an emergency kit with practical gear and not gimmicks!
+A good starting point is our survival pack post.
+In it, you’ll find several links to the very products we use here.

 One Last Thing Before We Go

 There is one final thing we need to add before we wrap up.
 The last time a war was fought on Canadian soil was in 1812!
-If you mention the potential of war to anyone, they will look at you as though you are absolutely crazy.
-And you have to understand them because over 200 years of peace has programmed us into thinking it is a granted right and that war is unfathomable here.
+If you mention the potential of war to anyone, they will look at you as though you are crazy.
+You need to understand them because over 200 years of peace have programmed us into thinking it is a granted right and that war is unfathomable here.

 Here’s the problem.
-Like millions of Canadians, I myself am a product of war.
-Ask my grandparents if they ever thought a war would come to their homeland and the answer would be NO. But it did and not once, but twice!
+Like millions of Canadians, I am a product of war.
+Ask my grandparents if they ever thought a war would come to their homeland, and the answer would be NO. But it did, and not once, but twice!
 That’s why they emigrated here along with millions of other Canadians.
-So half the people reading this may think it’s absurd and the others, will understand every single word because they too learned from those who lived through the unthinkable.
+So half the people reading this may think it’s absurd, and the others will understand every word because they learned from those who lived through the unthinkable.

-The prepper community and/or the truly prepared will always take war into consideration and that’s not coming from me.
-Even if the odds are low or next to none, it’s not something that can ever be ruled out fully.
-So no it’s not crazy at all, it’s quite the opposite as only an intelligent person can fathom the things they may not understand.
+The prepper community and/or the truly prepared will always consider war, and that’s not coming from me.
+Even if the odds are low or next to none, it’s not something that can ever be ruled out.
+So no, it’s not crazy, it’s quite the opposite.
+Only an intelligent person can fathom the things they may not understand.

-So let’s conclude with this: If you prepare your kit for war, even though it never comes, you’ve covered ALL your bases.
+So, let’s conclude with this.
+If you prepare your emergency kit for war, even though it never comes, you’ve covered ALL your bases.
 It also means surviving that next blizzard becomes as easy as a walk in the park!

 Share This Post